allenai/natural-instructions/tasks/README.md

-`task284_imdb_classification` | Given a movie review, classify its sentiment into positive or negative. | Classification `task285_imdb_answer_generation` | Given a movie review and boolean question, generate answer yes or no. | Answer Generation `task286_olid_offense_judgment` | Given a tweet judge whether its offensive or not. | Classification `task288_gigaword_summarization` | Given a text of article, generate a title for the article. | Summarization `task289_gigaword_summarization` | Given the text of an article and its title, decide whether the title is appropriate for the article. | Summarization
+`task284_imdb_classification` | Given a movie review, classify its sentiment into positive or negative. | Classification `task285_imdb_answer_generation` | Given a movie review and boolean question, generate answer yes or no. | Answer Generation `task286_olid_offense_judgment` | Given a tweet judge whether its offensive or not. | Classification `task287_casehold_legal_incorrect_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options. | Incorrect Answer Generation
+`task288_gigaword_summarization` | Given a text of article, generate a title for the article. | Summarization `task289_gigaword_summarization` | Given the text of an article and its title, decide whether the title is appropriate for the article. | Summarization
 `task290_tellmewhy_question_answerability` | Given a short story and a question, decide whether or not the question is answerable. | Classification